-Optical strain gages are becoming increasingly popular.
-They are as easy to install as classical SGs, are not electromagnetically susceptible and can also be used in highly explosive atmospheres.
+Optical sensors based on Fiber Bragg Gratings (FBG) are becoming increasingly popular.
+They are easy to install, are not electromagnetically susceptible and can also be used in highly explosive atmospheres.

 Our experts answer these and other questions about measuring with light: